Stanley Rother: Pastoral work

-By 1975, Rother had become the de facto leader of the Oklahoma-sponsored mission effort in Guatemala as other religious and lay supporters rotated out of the program.
-He was a prominent figure in the community, owing to his light complexion as well as his habit of smoking tobacco in a pipe.
-Since there was no Tz'utujil equivalent for "Stanley," the people of Rother's mission affectionately called him "Padre Apla's” ("Father Francis”), a nod to his other given name.
+In 1973, Rother noted in a letter: "I am now preaching in Tz'utuhil."
+During that time, in addition to his pastoral duties, he helped translate the New Testament into Tz'utujil.
+By 1975, Rother had become the de facto leader of the Oklahoma-sponsored mission effort in Guatemala.
+He was a prominent figure in the community, owing to his light complexion and pipe smoking.
+As there was no Tz'utujil equivalent for the name "Stanley," the people of Rother's mission called him "Padre Apla's" ("Father Francis"), his middle name.